isomerpages/moe-swisscottagesec/_swiss-experience/Co Curricular Activities.md

 **Choice of CCA**

-Students are advised to exercise prudence in selecting their CCAs, and he / she should only choose to do more than 1 CCA if it does not affect his / her commitment to their main CCA.
-CCAs should be chosen based on interest / ability and not on the points awarded.
+Students are advised to exercise prudence in selecting their CCAs, and he / she should only choose to do more than 1 CCA if it does not affect his / her commitment to their main CCA.&nbsp; CCAs should be chosen based on interest / ability and not on the points awarded.

 You may visit our CCA Google Site for more information on CCA here:

 [https://sites.google.com/moe.edu.sg/swissccas/our-ccas](https://sites.google.com/moe.edu.sg/swissccas/our-ccas)

-**CCA Practices & Venues**
+**CCA Practices &amp; Venues**&nbsp;

 Please refer to the table below for the schedules of CCA in 2022.
 <table>